Even though the bridge was quite crowded with people who

 get my breath back.

-the river, and had just dragged my sorry ass out.
 She asked if she could help me, or she could telephone someone to come and get me.
 She was beatifully dressed, very pretty, nice eyes, well spoken, and female, just my type, for reasons best known unto herself my long term girlfriend had just fallen out with me (again), and I briefly considered giving the American girl my number to dial, then answering it when it rang and saying "How you doing?" the chat up line that seems to work so well for Joey off Friends.
 I thought that would have been a pretty good ice breaker but then I decided against it as she seemed really nice and It would be cruel to inflict a relationship with me on her, when she was only trying to help.It would also take too long to explain what had actually happened, and to convince her that I wasn't actually an accident prone halfwit, and I had just managed to salvage some vital evidence that would be the undoing of a gang of local motor bike thieves.
 So I let her get on her way, blissfully unaware of what a close escape she'd had, and at least she would have a great anecdote to tell her mates when she got back to the US.
 I went to wait for the Police, I waited an hour and a half but they were a “No Show” AGAIN !.

 I left the helmet, my name, address and telephone